XRPLF/clio/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE:FILEPATH=build/generators/conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build . --parallel 8 # or without the number if you feel extra adventurous
 ```
-if all goes well, `conan install` will find required packages and `cmake` will do the rest. you should end up with `clio_server` and `clio_unittests` in the `build` directory (the current directory).
+If all goes well, `conan install` will find required packages and `cmake` will do the rest. you should end up with `clio_server` and `clio_unittests` in the `build` directory (the current directory).
 Please note that a few unittests are currently failing.
 See below.

-## things to fix
+## Things to fix

 1. Figure out what to do with `ripple::Fees` that is now missing the `units` member.
 It was used in a few places and couple unittests are broken because of it.
-2. Fix build on CI (currently using old CMake. need to use conan instead)
+2. Fix build on CI (currently using old CMake. need to use conan instead).
-3. Fix code coverage support (see 'coverage' option in conanfile)
+3. Fix code coverage support (see 'coverage' option in conanfile).
-4. See if we can contribute/push our cassandra-driver to conan center so we don't need to export it before we able to use it
+4. See if we can contribute/push our cassandra-cpp-driver to conan center so we don't need to export it before we able to use it.
+5. Try to improve the new asio code that is using `async_compose` and potentially the `FutureWithCallback` way of accepting the callback.

 # Clio
 Clio is an XRP Ledger API server.
 Clio is optimized for RPC calls, over WebSocket or JSON-RPC.
 Validated